halfer/music-sync/README.md

 Todo
 ---

-* Implement `Directory::getCalculatedPath` to get a object's path from its hierarchy
-* See if we need the levels detection in the Sync service (commented out for now)
+* See if we need level detection in the SyncFiles service (commented out for now)
+* Does the system cope with symlinks of folders?
+* Get SyncFiles to do directory creation and file copy
 * Add from-name and to-name arguments

 Low priority todo